-Heritage Canyon is a 12-acre wooded structure nature walk dotted with buildings that take the visitor back to the 1800's.
+Heritage Canyon is a 12-acre wooded structure and nature walk dotted with buildings that take the visitor back to the 1800's.

 - Mid-1800's - 1954: It was a limestone quarry where rock was crushed for field fertilizer, road beds, wing dams and levees.
 Trucks, trains and river barges hauled it away.